 Let’s review the listed testing paradigms in reverse order.

-How does your client, manager, or tester, or any other non-technical person, know your site is working?
-She opens the browser, enters the site, clicks on links, fills the forms, and sees the proper pages as a result.
-She has no idea of the framework, database, web-server, or programming language you are using.
-If she sees improper behavior, she will create a bug report.
-Still this person has no idea why the application didn't work as expected.
+How does your client, manager, or tester, or any other non-technical person, know your website is working?
+By opening the browser, accessing a site, clicking on links, filling in the forms, and actually seeing the content on a web page.
+That person has no idea of the framework, database, web-server, or programming language you use or why the application did not behave as expected.

-Acceptance tests can cover standard but complex scenarios from a user perspective.
+Acceptance tests can cover standard but complex scenarios from a user’s perspective.
 With acceptance tests you can be confident that users, following all defined scenarios, won’t get errors.

-Please, note that any site can be covered with acceptance tests.
+Please, note that any website can be covered with acceptance tests.
 Even if you use a very custom CMS or framework.

-Despite the wide popularity of TDD, few PHP developers ever write automatic tests for their applications.
-The Codeception framework was developed to make the testing actually fun.
-It allows writing unit, functional, integration, and acceptance tests in one style.
+Despite the wide popularity of TDD, not all PHP developers ever write automated tests for their applications.
+The Codeception framework was developed to make testing actually fun.
+It allows writing unit, functional, integration, and acceptance tests, in one style.